MicrosoftDocs/appcenter-docs/docs/sdk/crashes/react-native.md

 All callbacks are optional.
 You don't have to provide all 3 methods in the event listener object, for example you can implement only `onBeforeSending`.

 > [!NOTE]
-> To use that feature you need to have answered **Processed in JavaScript by user** when executing `react-native link` for the Crash service configuration.
+> To use that feature you need to configure your application properly for the Crash service.
 >
-> This feature is thus dependent on [Processing crashes in JavaScript](#process).
+> This feature depends on [Processing crashes in JavaScript](#process).

 > [!NOTE]
-> If `Crashes.setListener` is called more than once, the last one wins--it overrides listeners previously set by `Crashes.setListener`.
+> If `Crashes.setListener` is called more than once, the last one wins; it overrides listeners previously set by `Crashes.setListener`.

 ### Add attachments to a crash report

-You can add **one binary** and **one text** attachment to a crash report.
-The SDK will send it along with the crash so that you can see it in App Center portal.
-The following callback will be invoked right before sending the stored crash from previous application launches, but not when the crash happens.
+You can add one binary and one text attachment to a crash report.
+The SDK sends it along with the crash so that you can see it in App Center portal.
+The following callback is invoked right before sending the stored crash from previous application launches, but not when the crash happens.
 Here is an example of how to attach text and an image to a crash:

 ```javascript
 import Crashes, { ErrorAttachmentLog } from 'appcenter-crashes';